Shirley Porter: Soho sex trade

 In the late 1970s, Soho residents were troubled by the growing sex industry.
 Between 1965 and 1982, the number of sex shops had risen from 31 to 65.
 In 1982 Porter became Chairman of the General Purposes Committee and set to work in alleviating the issue.
 Porter and her aides soon proceeded with a fact-finding mission.
 The Local Government (Miscellaneous Provisions) Act 1982 stipulated that Westminster could shut down any pornographer that did not hold a licence.
 Porter soon decided that the number of sex shops in Soho would be limited to 20.
 The legislation also ensured that successful applicants would require a minimum of six months' residency in the UK as well as a clean police record.
 It was also legislated that sex shops would have to conceal their practice with blinds.
 Other measures included the requirement of business owners to keep a register of their staff.
 By February 1983, just 13 sex shops remained in Soho.

 Westminster cemeteries scandal

 In January 1987, Westminster City Council sold the out-of-borough cemeteries Hanwell Cemetery, East Finchley Cemetery and Mill Hill Cemetery for £1 to save on maintenance costs.
-The sale included three lodge-houses, a flat, a crematorium and 12 acres of prime development land.
+The sale included three lodge-houses, a flat, a crematorium and 5 ha of prime development land.
 Within weeks of the sale, it became apparent that the new owners had no interest in the upkeep of the cemeteries, leading to complaints from relatives about their condition and investigations by the district auditor, John Magill, and local government ombudsman, David Yardley.
 Both reports were critical of the council, with the local government ombudsman finding the council guilty of maladministration.
 In 1992, the council agreed to buy back the cemeteries for more than £4 million, not including the valuable land and buildings that had been part of the original sale.